fabferri/az-pattern/expressroute/er-rs-vpn-transitive/README.md

 ```

 ## <a name="summary"></a>4.
 Conclusions
 The deployment proofs that's possible connect on-premises network and remote site through site-to-site VPN.
-The site-to-site VPN does not require activation of BGP in VPN Gateway to advertise the remote networks to the Azure Route Server.
-The BGP peering between Azure Route Server <--> ExpressRoute Gateway and Azure Route Server <--> VPN Gateway happens automatically and does not require a peering configuration.<br>
+The site-to-site VPN does not require activation of BGP in VPN Gateway to advertise the remote networks to the Azure Route Server.<br>
+The BGP peering between Azure Route Server <--> ExpressRoute Gateway and Azure Route Server <--> VPN Gateway happens automatically and do not require a peering configuration.<br>

 ## <a name="Estimated deployment time"></a>5.
 Estimated deployment time